An Adventure in Space and Time: Release and reception

-The drama was watched by 2.71 million viewers in the UK.
-Rotten Tomatoes gave it a 95% approval rating based on 22 reviews, and an average score of 8.5/10.
+An Adventure in Space and Time previewed at BFI Southbank on 12 November 2013.
+The film premiered on BBC Two on 21 November, and was watched by 2.2 million viewers in the UK.
+It was broadcast a day later in the US on BBC America.
+Rotten Tomatoes gave the film a 95% approval rating based on 22 reviews, and an average score of 8.5/10.
 The website's critics consensus reads "Fun, clever, and eminently accessible, An Adventure in Space and Time offers entertaining viewing for Doctor Who newcomers and diehards alike."
 On Metacritic, it holds a weighted average score of 77 out of 100, based on 11 reviews, indicating "generally favorable reviews".